ONSdigital/dp-upload-service/README.md

 dp-upload-service
 ================

-Digital publishing resumable file upload service that handles on the fly encryption and writing to S3.
-It updates images through the CMS
+Digital Publishing resumable file upload service that handles on-the-fly encryption and writing to S3.
+It updates images through the CMS.

 ### Getting started